Living with a brain injury

 Live in care also relieves the pressure from the person’s other primary caregivers and provides them with important respite periods.
 This is particularly important if your loved one was injured suddenly, as adapting routines and responsibilities to meet their needs can be challenging without support from experienced professionals.

-At IP Homecare, our live-in carers provide tailored, round-the-clock support that meets the individual needs and requirements of your loved one.
+Yur live-in carer should provide tailored, round-the-clock support that meets the individual needs and requirements of your loved one.
 Brain injuries vary in severity, and we know that for rehabilitation to be effective, we need to gain a thorough understanding of what’s going to be required to achieve the best outcome for those we care for.
-Following an initial assessment, a personalised care plan will be created in line with individual requirements.
+Following an initial consultation, a personalised profile can be created by you in line with your individual requirements.

-Our live in carers have a great deal of experience in caring for customers with acquired brain injuries.
-As a reputable live in care agency, we deliver ongoing, comprehensive training to all of our staff to ensure they are fully equipped to navigate any and all of your loved one’s needs.
-Our live in carers can of course manage your loved one’s physical needs – such as washing and dressing them, cooking meals, and carrying out household tasks – but what’s much more valuable is their companionship and ability to provide emotional support to both customers and their families.
+Live in carers have a great deal of experience in caring for customers with acquired brain injuries.
+Your live in carer can of course manage your loved one’s physical needs – such as washing and dressing them, cooking meals, and carrying out household tasks – but what’s much more valuable is their companionship and ability to provide emotional support to both customers and their families.

 Living with a brain injury can be challenging, especially if you’re caring for a loved one on a full-time basis – but we can help.
 Our live-in care services provide peace of mind that your loved one is being professionally supported in the familiarity of their own home, with a personalised care plan designed to meet all of their care needs both mentally and physically.